SmileyMan/snapPERL/README.md

 #Todo

-           Add pushover support and messages
+           Add catches for snapraid DANGER! and Warning! messages Add pushover support and messages
            Add email support and messages
+           check data and parity disks are present Check and confirm conf settings
            Mount and unmount parity
            Go over code and clean
            Drink beer!